jonp2020/be-nc-news-jp/README.md

 $ git clone https://github.com/jonp2020/be-nc-news-jp.git
 ```

-2. Navigate into the directory and install the required dependencies.
+2. Navigate into the directory and install the required dependencies:

 ```
 $ cd be-nc-news-jp